aers/EngineFixesSkyrim64/README.md

     Also includes a patch that turns quicksaves into regular saves, like https://www.nexusmods.com/skyrim/mods/82951

+12. SKSE64 Cosave Cleaner

+    SKSE64 cosaves aren't deleted for quicksaves; this is just a tool that runs on launch and cleans them.
+This is mostly relevant due to a SkyUI(?) bug that causes some glitches in the save/load menu if you have a lot of files in your save folder.
+Thx Kole6738 for contrib.

 ### Optional

 This stuff is marked optional because performance may vary on different hardware.
 If you're having stutter/freezing issues, try one or both.
 The memory manager fix requires the use of a skse64 preloader and I put the mutex one in there too Just Because.